IoT Edge Developer Webcast

 Introduction

-In this session, we will have a Python program connect to our temperatureMonitor system as an external MQTT client.
+In this session, we will connect a Python program to our temperatureMonitor system as an external MQTT client.
 This MQTT client will have the following characteristics:

 It will authenticate as a device.